kindone/python-proptest/docs/index.md

 ### Use `@for_all` for Complex Function-Based Tests

-Perfect for complex assertions that benefit from explicit parameter signatures:
+Suitable for complex assertions that benefit from explicit parameter signatures:

 ```python
 from python_proptest import for_all, Gen